- Dehumanizing call center employees and treating them as emotional punching bags is a form of societal bullying.

 - Call center representatives typically experience severe and chronic stress and have high rates of medical absenteeism, burnout, and depression.

-There is one group that contends with bullying with alarming regularity and although no lives have been lost as a result, the psychological, emotional and financial consequences of their bullying is staggering in scope.
+There is one group that contends with bullying with alarming regularity and although no lives have been lost as a result, the psychological, emotional, and financial consequences of their bullying are staggering in scope.
 They are—call center representatives.

 How Abusive Do Callers Get?

 In doing research for my book, The Squeaky Wheel, I interviewed many call center representatives and heard many stories of terrible verbal and emotional abuse (the most dramatic of which is described in detail in Chapter 7 of the book).
 "People burst into tears here all the time," a woman at one call center said.
 "I was cursed at, called stupid, slow, moron, retard and idiot so many times a day—I cried myself to sleep every night."
 Why didn't she quit?
 She was a single mother and she needed the job.